 Some happy tears are shed at PEP Talks, counselors say, even by fathers.

-Other students appreciated the chance to talk to their parents about their hopes for the future.
+Many students appreciated the chance to talk to their parents about their hopes for the future.
 “The most helpful part was the chance to tell my parents what interests me,” one student said.

 PEP Talks have been very well-received by parents as well.
 Asked to rate the usefulness of the conference on a scale from 1 to 5, average scores in the various grades ranged from 4.79 to 4.89.

 “The focus on ‘life skills’ and preparation for career planning will be an effective asset for our kids to compete on a global basis,” one parent wrote after a PEP Talk.

 Parents appreciate the focus on the positives in their children.
 Even the discussion of grades focuses on a student's strengths.

 PEP Talks also provide a chance for parents to learn about their children, especially about what they may be thinking about their futures.
 The PEP Talk was “a great way to go beyond the report card to see what our son is learning about himself,” said one parent.